flancian/garden/agora chapter.md

 If you somehow found this recording and you don't know what it's all about, you can check https://anagora.org/yoga-with-x and you'll find links to other recordings :)

 - #push [[todo]]
   - Wow, I really need to maintain the Agora root repository.
-I haven ´t touched it in, well, maybe a year?
+I haven't touched it in, well, maybe a year?
 I need to check.
 And it is the reason I keep thinking 'the Agora index doesn't read great.'